adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 tags: [Spring Boot, Java, Cucumber, JUnit, ATDD]    # Bitte auf Großschreibung achten.
 ---

-Developers know unit tests fairly well, even more integrative approaches like @SpringBootTest.
+Developers know unit tests fairly well, even more integrative approaches like `@SpringBootTest`.
 But many lack a clear design/development/test strategy and stick to their favorite programming language.
 Acceptance Test Driven Design (ATDD) is a structured approach to design your tests and program outside in, keeping the focus on the larger function blocks instead of individual classes (e.g. test behavior, not classes).
 This approach may benefit from abstracting the acceptance tests to a non-programming language like cucumber, allowing even non-programmers to write test scenarios which will eventually be executed automatically.